ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 > derivation of it.

 # Client Behavior

-> TODO(wangshan) Say how the Client constructs the extension body.
-Does the
-> extension change anything else about the upload flow?

 The client should know whether `task-prov` extension will be used and all parameters required for `TaskConfig` prior to constructing the extension